Negotiating History: Contingency, Canonicity, and Case Studies

 This is not to say that Kennefick’s interpretation is the final word.
 It has, in fact, been challenged by Samuel Schindler (2013b, 96–98), who suggests that Eddington and Dyson did not have sound experimental reasons to selectively discard data.
 However, Schindler argues that they were nonetheless methodologically justified in looking to theory for guidance in pruning their dataset.
 This point, then, is aligned with Kennefick in seeking an explanation of scientists’ behavior in rational terms before reaching for contextual explanations tangential to the aims of the scientific enterprise.

-We should extend a similarly charitable arm to philosophers, whom we should expect to rely on good historiographical principles when manipulating historical case studies.
-That is, a good philosopher ought to acquire the sensibilities that promote good judgment when using the tools of the trade, just as a good scientist ought to cultivate tacit knowledge that promotes good judgment about the data her instruments generate.
+We can make an analogy here between scientists using their instruments and philosophers using case studies.
+Just as a good scientist ought to cultivate tacit knowledge that promotes good judgment about the data her instruments generate, a good philosopher ought to acquire the sensibilities that promote good judgment when using the tools of the trade.
 Good science involves selecting data with care, together with a keen know-how about how this selection ought to take place.
 Similarly, good philosophy of science, when it involves the use of historical case studies, must select and interpret these case studies judiciously using both philosophical and historiographical tools.
-Analyzing the contingencies at play in historical cases, as the above example demonstrates, is one of the most valuable tools for judicious selection.

 Of course, we will never have a final, complete historical account.
 Prevailing historical judgments change, and so the interaction between history and philosophy must be iterative.
 But close contact between history and philosophy can ensure that this iterative process is a productive one—a point that comes through also in a second example.